 There are many purchase options for gaiters; the feature I personally find most important to pay attention to is how they fasten.
 Snaps are difficult to operate when you have gloves on and zippers don’t work well when they have snow in them.
 My current gaiters velcro shut with a draw string at the top and I have no problems taking them on and off while wearing gloves.

 • Hiking poles: Again, not necessarily a required item.
-Pat finds them annoying and cumbersome but I like to use them while snowshoeing.
-They can also be useful for balance and support on narrow, slippery, or steep sections of trail.
+Pat uses them more than I do, but we both carry them just in case.
+They can be useful for balance and support on narrow, slippery, or steep sections of trail.
 Collapsible ones are best so they can be strapped onto your pack when not in use.

 • Sun protection: It’s easy to forget this one when you look outside and it’s dark or cold or snowy, but the reflection of the sun off snow can be just as damaging as mid-summer sun.
 Don’t forget to pack sunglasses (or UV-blocking ski goggles for extra face protection on a windy day) and wear sunscreen on any exposed skin.
 Because the sun will be reflecting off the snow, areas such as the underside of the nose and chin are prone to sunburn as well.